 Duo pianists are not provided for the semi-final and final rounds, but can be recommended.
 Collaborative piano partners may be of any age or nationality; however only those who are from the UK, Commonwealth and former Commonwealth Countries, the U.S.A, all EU and EEA countries and Switzerland, between the ages of 18 and 30 as at 19 June 2024 will be considered for the Collaborative Piano prize.
 Entry for this award is via the application of a solo prize candidate.

 The ROSL Artistic Director's decision to accept or refuse any entry is final.
 The decision of the Adjudicating Panel is final and no correspondence will be entered into.
 The Adjudicators reserve the right to withhold any prize should the required standard not be attained.

 Candidates must have relevant nationality at the time of entering the competition.

-Solo entries are for one instrument only, but repertoire can include doubling instruments from the same family and period (for example a clarinettist could include works for bass or e flat clarinet, or an oboist could include a work for cor anglais).
+Solo entries are for one instrument only, but repertoire can include doubling instruments from the same family (for example a clarinettist could include works for bass or e flat clarinet, or an oboist could include a work for cor anglais).

 Once a competitor has won a prize in the Annual Music Competition, they are not eligible for that prize in a subsequent year.
 Previous winners of the main solo awards are not eligible to enter the Annual Music Competition as soloists again.